10yard/dkafe/readme.md

 ### Frontend Settings

 Default settings can be changed in the settings.txt file.
-Some of these settings can be changed in the frontend settings menu (available at the bottom of the game list or by pressing TAB).
+Some settings can be changed in the frontend settings menu (available at the bottom of the game list or by pressing TAB).

 `FULLSCREEN = 1`
 1 for fullscreen mode or 0 for windowed mode.